Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma

 \section{Results}

 The PIMC simulation, as laid out in earlier section, is applied in quantum plasmas at various finite temperatures and densities.
-With $m=m_e=1$ and $q^2=e^2=1$, the simulated particles resemble free electrons in the boltzmannon approximation.
-Thus, we use here conventional units of the HEG and express densities with $r_s$ and finite temperatures with $\Theta=T/T_f$, where $k_B T_f= \hbar^2 k_f^2/2$ and $k_f = (3 n \pi^2)^{1/3}$ are, respectively, the Fermi temperature and the Fermi wavevector.
-The covered densities range between $r_s=2.0 \ldots 12 $ a$_0$ and finite temperatures between $\Theta=T/T_f=0.1 \ldots 0.8$.
+With $m=m_e=1$ and $q^2=e^2=1$, the simulated particles resemble free electrons except with the Boltzmann statistics, as discussed in Sec.~\ref{sec:pimc}.
+Thus, we use here conventional units of the HEG and express densities with $r_s$ and finite temperatures with $\Theta=T/T_f$, where $k_B T_f= \hbar^2 k_f^2/2$ and $k_f = (3 n \pi^2)^{1/3}$ are, respectively, the Fermi temperature and the Fermi wavevector of spin-unpolarized electron gas.
+The covered densities range between $r_s=2 \ldots 8 $ (presented in units of a$_0$) and finite temperatures between $\Theta=T/T_f=0.1 \ldots 1.0$.

 The main observables of interest are overviewed in Fig.~\ref{fig:analysis_overview}: the relative dipole autocorrelation function $\mathcal{\tilde G}(\tau)$ and its Matsubara series $\mathcal{\tilde G}(i \omega_n)$.
 As argued in Sec.~\ref{sec:theory}, the vertical offset of $\mathcal{\tilde G}(\tau)$ is arbitrary, and thus, we treat it as zero, making $\mathcal{\tilde G}(\tau) \leq 0$ for all $\tau$.
 Thus, data for the static Matsubara frequency would be numerically negative unless changed defined with an opposite sign like in Eq.~\eqref{eq:static_matsubara}.
 In the absence of notable many-body effects, all values of $\mathcal{\tilde G}(i \omega_n)$ lie on the same curve, except $\mathcal{\tilde G}(i \omega_n=0)$ which informs the first-order scale of the correlation function.